 The relationship between a parent and child is precious and should be protected.
 If you are divorcing or separating from your spouse or partner, however, you may find this relationship in jeopardy.
 If you are not granted custody, you will need to fully understand your visitation rights so you can assert these.

 Our Ontario visitation lawyers can assist you in this important endeavour.
 By contacting our firm and scheduling a confidential consultation, you can get your questions answered and your unique situation analyzed by our legal professionals.

 Contact us online or call (905) 581-7222 today for more information and insight.

 Access is the term used to describe a parent’s right to visit, be visited by, and make inquiries about the welfare, health, and education of a child.
 This is clearly defined in Section 20 of the Children’s Reform Act.
 Sometimes referred to as visitation, access may be granted to a parent who does not have custody of his or her child, or an “access parent.”

 Parental visitation rights may arise as an issue to be resolved in a:

 Protecting Your Visitation Rights

-Learn more about visitation rights by calling (905) 581-7222 and arranging a free in-office consultation with one of our Ontario family law lawyers.
+Call (905) 581-7222 and arranging a free in-office consultation with one of our Ontario visitation lawyers.